onesupercoder/json_serialization_benchmark/README.md

 ## Results

-(Condensed to not show user, system, or total timings, run the benchmarks to see them.)
+(Condensed to remove warmups and total iterations, run the benchmarks to see them.)

 ```
 Using Ruby version: 2.1.5-p273